 As you are probably aware, Original Medicare does not cover prescription medicines unless you are an inpatient.
 For most people this creates a huge cost gap, especially your doctors has prescribed a drug for long term care.
 To help close this gap the government created Medicare Part D plans for prescription coverage.

-- If you have Medicare Part D, one way to avoid reaching the gap is to use generic drugs, which are much less expensive than brand-name drugs.
+- If you have Medicare Part D, one way to avoid reaching the gap is to use A generic drug is a prescription medication that has the same active ingredient formula as a brand-name drug.
+Generic drugs usually cost less than brand-name drugs...., which are much less expensive than brand-name drugs.

-The coverage gaps created by traditional Medicare health insurance are a financial disaster in waiting for many seniors.
+The coverage gaps created by Original Medicare is private fee-for-service health insurance for people on Medicare.
+It has two parts.
+Part A is hospital coverage.
+Part B is medical coverage.... health insurance are a financial disaster in waiting for many seniors.
 If you have a home or cash savings, you can watch it go up in a puff of smoke with just one critical illness or accident.
 With the rising cost of healthcare, can you imagine the financial impact to you of a week or two in the hospital?
 How about cancer, where chemotherapy costs thousands of dollars per treatment?
 With Original Medicare alone, you are responsible for more than twenty percent of the costs.

 In conclusion, seniors, there are ways you can close the gaps and make your health care more affordable and less risky.
 Fill the gaps before it’s too late.
 If your income is limited, check to see if you are eligible for both Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States.... (dual eligible).
 If you are a Veteran, make sure you are getting the VA benefits you deserve.